Welcome to OneTable. Welcome to Better Fridays.

 Setting the Table: The OneTable Story

 OneTable was created to help young adults connect – to find and host Shabbat dinners that are accessible and habitual.
 In just eight years, OneTable has grown from a small startup into one of the largest, most successful interventions for young Jewish adults in America.
-So far, we’ve been able to support the Shabbat practice for over 175,000 unique participants in 470 cities.
-At our current growth rate, OneTable will surpass 250,000 unique participants by the end of 2023.
+So far, we’ve been able to support the Shabbat practice for almost 240,000 unique participants in 600 cities.

 We’ve invested seriously in research, personnel, and technology to ensure that everyone can experience the full beauty of Shabbat.
 Here’s what’s on the OneTable menu:

-- Local staff (in ten hub cities coast-to-coast) support individuals in crafting a weekly Shabbat dinner practice that feels accessible and meaningful to them.
+- Local staff (in 20 hub cities coast-to-coast) support individuals in crafting a weekly Shabbat dinner practice that feels accessible and meaningful to them.

-- OneTable’s platform (onetable.org or iOS app) guides hosts with planning and hosting tips and helps guests find Shabbat experiences near them.
+- OneTable’s platform (onetable.org) guides hosts with planning and hosting tips and helps guests find Shabbat experiences near them.
 Like AirBnB for Shabbat dinners, hosts create online profiles, post their dinners, and invite guests.
 Guests can easily scroll through event descriptions to find their perfect dinner, then request a seat at that table.

 - Nourishment is a resource OneTable offers to hosts looking to elevate their dinner.
 Our nourishment selections include gift cards for great food from local restaurants, national chains, Jewish cookbooks, or even Etsy for some table decor!
 We have what you need to make the most of your Friday night.